hassankhan/Sonic/README.md

 Zepto is a stupidly simple, blazing fast, flat-file CMS based on [Pico](http://pico.dev7studios.com).

-Zepto is a flat-file CMS - this means there is no administration backend and database to deal with.
+Zepto is a microCMS - this means there is no administration backend and database to deal with.
 You simply create ``.md`` files in the "content" folder and that becomes a page.

 Its interface is _supposed_ to be simple and is in process of documentation.
 Thank you for choosing Zepto for your next project.